 2. Make a list

-Now that you have been in a bad relationship, you know better what you will and will not tolerate in a new relationship going forward.
+Now that you have been in a bad relationship, you know better what you will and will not tolerate like no trust in a relationship, in a new relationship going forward.

-Many find it helpful to make a list of positive qualities they would like to see in a future romantic partner as well as a list of behaviors, habits, and characteristics you will not tolerate from someone.
+As a step towards how to rebuild trust in a relationship, make a list of positive qualities they would like to see in a future romantic partner as well as a list of behaviors, habits, and characteristics you will not tolerate from someone.

 3. Reconnect with your support system

-Maintaining your relationships with friends and family can be difficult when you are in a bad relationship.
-Your ex likely took up most of your time, which alienated you from your support system.
+Maintaining your relationships with friends andfamily can be difficult when you are in a bad relationship.
+Your ex may have taken up most of your time, which alienated you from your support system.
 This is common in toxic relationships since it forces you to be completely dependent on your ex.

 Just because you’re now single doesn’t mean you have to jump into a new relationship.
 If you are not ready to be in a relationship, don’t pursue someone as a rebound.
 It is not fair to you, nor is it fair to your crush.